William Wilson Bratton

 Articles and Book Chapters

-Hedge Fund Activism, Poison Pills, and the Jurisprudence of Threat (August 22, 2016), in THE CORPORATE CONTRACT IN CHANGING TIMES: IS THE LAW KEEPING UP?
-(William Savitt, Steven Davidoff Solomon, Randall Thomas eds., forthcoming) (forthcoming)
+Hedge Fund Activism, Poison Pills, and the Jurisprudence of Threat, in THE CORPORATE CONTRACT IN CHANGING TIMES: IS THE LAW KEEPING UP?
+(Steven Davidoff Solomon & Randall Stuart Thomas eds., Chicago 2019).

 A World Without Treasuries?, in IS U.S. GOVERNMENT DEBT DIFFERENT?
 13 (Franklin Allen et al. eds., 2012).